djplaner/memex/sense/Teaching/teaching-as-design-science.md

 ## Laurillard, 2012

+> Teaching is a design science.
+Like the professions of engineering, architecture, computer science, and medicine, it is not only trying to understand the world but to make the world a better place.
+Unlike these professions, however, it has not, traditionally, been treated as if teaching is meant to be anything other than a craft-amateur enterprise, where every teacher works alone with their students to do the best they can, given their initial training (p.
+225)

-The basic argument is that to move L&T forward in higher ed - esp. in how it uses technology - it needs to better of way of "harnessing and consolidating" the knowledge and practice of teachers "by looking at what it means to treat teaching as a design science" (p.
+One reason for this move is that to move L&T forward in higher ed - esp. in how it uses technology - it needs to better of way of "harnessing and consolidating" the knowledge and practice of teachers "by looking at what it means to treat teaching as a design science" (p.
 210).  i.e.

 > Chapter 1 proposed that teachers acting as design scientists would observe four basic precepts, to
 >